sinhrks/ggfortify/cran-comments.md

 Notable changes are:

-* Removed support for objects in `dlm` library.
-* Resolved warnings in `R CMD check` and made sure the checks succeeded without installing suggested packages.
+* Resolved warnings in `R CMD check` related to S3 generic/method consistency.